coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Extraordinary expenses

-When making the financial calculations, the courts consider each parent’s income sources such as salary, wages, investments, pensions, unemployment benefits, etc. The court may deviate from the guideline or make exceptions under certain circumstances.
-For example, the guideline may not apply the same formula to parents with low-income margins (between $850-$1850 monthly).
+When making the financial calculations, the courts consider each parent’s income sources, such as salary, wages, investments, pensions, unemployment benefits, etc. The court may deviate from the guideline or make exceptions under certain circumstances.
+For example, the guideline may not apply the same formula to parents with low-income margins (between $850 and $1850 monthly).

-Custodial parents and guardians that require assistance to raise their children can apply for child support through the Colorado Division of Child Support Services.
-They can start an online application to download, print, fill and sign the applications for child support.
+Custodial parents and guardians who require assistance raising their children may apply for child support through the Colorado Division of Child Support Services.
+They may start an online application to download, print, fill out, and sign the child support application.
 Afterward, they may submit the application to the local child support office.
-As an alternative to the online application, they can visit a county child support office to complete the application process with a $20 fee.
+As an alternative to the online application, they may visit the county child support office to complete the application process with a $20 fee.

 By applying, they may access services such as: